 Kindness Performance Indicators How does one measure this let alone begin to implement a kinder culture in the business if it has never had kindness on the agenda?
 The fact is that if we did a word search on all emails, manuals, minutes of meetings, social media or the company website, the word kindness would rarely appear if at all.
 “Wellbeing and Mindfulness” does not really cut it because unless a 4 year old to a 94 year old gets it, it will be a struggle to strike a chord in the hearts and minds of the staff or the clients.
 So instead of trying to reinvent the wheel with buzz words let’s clean up the messaging around kindness and put into place some real KPI’s

 We have been talking about “What Business Does Kindness Have In Business?” for a while now and we believe Kindness Performance Indicators” will bulletproof your brand from within through a richer and stronger corporate culture rather than relying on masters of spin where the integrity will not just be perceived it will be realised.
-We set some simple parameters, however each organisation needs to take a bespoke approach for developing programs to support the embedding of a “Corporate Culture of Kindness”.
+We set some simple parameters, however each organization needs to take a bespoke approach for developing programs to support the embedding of a “Corporate Culture of Kindness”.
 History tells us not to rely on leadership to drive change because that can be temporary rarely surviving past the tenure of the management.
 Real change requires collaboration and engagement with a will to drive it.
 Embedding the culture with positive reinforcement ensures you create an environment that influences the people long after the instigators may have left, let this be your legacy to influence leaders of the future.
-Unfortunately we see this in workplaces where negative cultures are embedded through gossip, office politics and blame which reinforce a negative environment and we see good people lured into bad behaviour which becomes the norm.
+Unfortunately we see this in workplaces where negative cultures are embedded through gossip, office politics, and blame which reinforce a negative environment and we see good people lured into bad behaviour which becomes the norm.
 So here are ten difficult steps to commence a process of positive change:

 Ten Difficult Steps To Change